CityOfZion/neon-js/docs/api/plugin/api.md

 api.sendAsset(config);
 ```

 The `api` module contains all 3rd party API that is useful together with Neon.
-A normal NEO node does not provide us with a convenient way of retrieving the balance or claimable transactions through RPC.
-Thus, we rely on external services such as NeonDB and neoscan for the information required.
+A normal NEO node does not provide us with a convenient way of subscribing to smart contract events and retrieving the balance or claimable transactions through RPC.
+Thus, we rely on external services such as NeonDB, neoscan and notification servers for the information required.

 However, do note that these APIs rely on hosted nodes by 3rd party and thus use them at your own risk.